open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-intern-orientation.md

 ### Recommended Daily Routine

-While you are free to work in your own style, we recommend you follow this basic daily routine:
+While you are free to work in your own style, we recommend following this basic daily routine:

+- Join the OLE Google Meet session at [https://talk.ole.org](https://talk.ole.org)
-- Check Discord channels and your discord private messages.
+- Check Discord channels and your direct messages (DM).
-- Join the [OLE Google Meet session](http://talk.ole.org) if you are able to, so you can follow what everyone is working on and get help fast.
-- Check in verbally or write a message in Discord vi-lounge channel with the format mentioned above.
+- Check in with us verbally after you go online.
-- Review any issues or pull requests that have been added or changed on [open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io) since last time you reviewed.
+- For the first 2-4 weeks, review any issues tagged with `vi` and the associated pull requests that have been added or changed on [open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io) since your last review.
-- Close issues with `(fixes #IssueNumber)` in the pull request squash merge commit message.
+- Review other contributor's pull requests in your assigned project(s).
-- Work on your issues and write in the respective repository Discord channel any time you run into problems.
+- Work on your assigned issues and don’t hesitate to ask for help in Google Meet or post in the respective repository Discord channel whenever you are stuck on a problems for more than 2 or 3 hours.
-- Commit often and make pull requests as early as possible, so you can get feedback as you work.
+- Commit frequently and create pull requests as early as possible to receive feedback as you work.
+- Check out with us before you leave the "virtual office."
+If we are unavailable when you're leaving, please leave a message using the template mentioned earlier.

-### Weekly Schedule
+### Schedule

-Our Google Meet session can be joined at [http://talk.ole.org](http://talk.ole.org).
-As we start up our virtual internship program, we might split up into many google meet sessions or use Discord for synchronous communication.
+Join the OLE Google Meet session at [https://talk.ole.org](https://talk.ole.org) whenever you can during your work hours to stay updated on what everyone is working on and to get help quickly.
+This virtual office is typically staffed from 5 AM to 5 PM US Eastern Time during weekdays.
+As we expand our virtual internship program, we may split into multiple Google Meet sessions or use Discord for synchronous communication.

+While some work can be done offline and outside of the Google Meet "virtual office," especially when you're working during unstaffed hours, we generally expect you to be present there for the majority of your work time.

+If you are unable to come to the "virtual office" at the time you mentioned during your last check-out, please try to let us know as soon as possible in the #vi-backroom channel and @dogi.

 ## Communicate, Communicate, Communicate!